DrJupiter/ML-OPS-FINAL-24/reports/README.md

 > Answer:

 For this project we used the third-party framework [Huggingface’s transformers](https://huggingface.co/docs/transformers/index).
-We chose the pre-trained Vision Transformer (ViT) model originally proposed in [# An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929).
+We chose the pre-trained Vision Transformer (ViT) model originally proposed in [n Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929).
 We loaded this model using transformers' `ViTImageProcessor.from_pretrained()`.
-We then used transformers' `TrainingArguments` and `Trainer` to finetune the model to CIFAR10.
+We then used transformers `TrainingArguments` and `Trainer` to finetune the model to CIFAR10.
 The `ViT` framework also included helper functions for data preprocessing.
 We used these helper functions to build the data loader.
-We download our data with [Huggingface’s datasets](https://huggingface.co/docs/datasets/index).
+We downloaded our data with [Huggingface’s datasets](https://huggingface.co/docs/datasets/index).
-To tie it all together we had to write a few helper fucntions.1
+To tie it all together we had to write a few helper functions.
+In general, the framework made it much easier to implement and fine-tune a visual Transformer model.
+There was significantly less boilerplate code and we were able to focus on ML Ops rather than the complex underpinnings of the model architecture and setup.

 ## Coding environment

 > In the following section we are interested in learning more about you local development environment.

-### Question 4
+### Question 4 [] Johan

 > **Explain how you managed dependencies in your project?
 Explain the process a new team member would have to go**
 > **through to get an exact copy of your environment.**